 It also would include a thorough review of the Franchise Agreement (FA), which outlines the terms and conditions you would adhere to as a franchisee, as well as the obligations of both the franchisee and franchisor.

 “There are so many opportunities out there and FDDs are huge, detailed documents.
 It would be impossible to know the ins and outs of all of the FDDS and FAs for hundreds of different companies.
 A good broker will know the basics of the FDD and be able to point out the differences between companies, what to look for, and important pieces to look at,” he said.

-Larger broker networks, like FranNet and FranChoice, represent hundreds of franchise companies, which can be an advantage if you really want to widen your search and ensure that brokers aren’t leading you to particular opportunities because they hope to collect higher commissions.
-Larger broker networks generally pay their brokers fixed fees, so their agents aren’t influenced by differences in commission, Stites said.
+Larger broker networks, like FranNet and FranChoice, meanwhile, represent hundreds of franchise companies which can be an advantage if you want to widen your search and ensure that brokers aren’t leading you to particular opportunities because they hope to collect higher commissions.
+Larger broker networks generally pay their brokers fixed fees, so their agents aren’t influenced by differences in commission.

 With any business decision, you need to carefully conduct your own research, no matter what value a franchise broker may bring to your search process.
-Stites recommends working with a franchise lawyer and talking to as many current franchisees as possible before setting your heart on one particular franchise.
+In addition, or in place of a franchise broker, you should consider:

-“We don’t survey just a handful of franchises, we survey the entire system.
-If you are looking at one of our more popular, low-cost lists, it could open your eyes to companies you’ve never heard of,” he said.
+Franchise Business Review (FBR) is a third-party market research company with a goal of helping potential candidates understand brands from the franchisees’ point of view.
+FBR does not get paid if candidates sign with any franchise.“We don’t survey just a handful of franchises, we survey the entire system.
+If you are looking at one of our more popular, low-cost lists, it could open your eyes to companies you’ve never heard of,” said Stites.